jakobnissen/jakobnissen.github.io/posts/utf8.md

 For example, JSON is a subset of UTF8, so when parsing JSON, you can't just check for the input being UTF8 - you would need to match the input against a much smaller set of accepted bytes which constitute valid JSON, probably using a state machine or such.
 This is also the case when dealing with CSV files, TOML files, TSV files, and every other format in existence.

-Practially speaking, every time you read an input file, you either only care about it as a stream of bytes, or else you need to parse it into a format which is more strict than UTF8.
+Practically speaking, every time you read an input file, you either only care about it as a stream of bytes, or else you need to parse it into a format which is more strict than UTF8.
 What kind of program could possibly take input data and requires it to be UTF8, but have no more restrictions on its input?
 There is one type of program I can think of: Functions whose output is obliged to return UTF8, because its consumer tells you it requires UTF8.
 An example would be a JSON parser, where strings in JSON format must be UTF8, but can be arbitrary UTF8.